 Matamoros’ work is minimal in the form department, but his use of rich colors, layers, scratches and mixed media to add texture create a tangible level of energy and connection for the viewer.

 His piece “El Rincon de la Vieja” captures the heat and intensity of Costa Rica’s volcanic hotspot for which the painting is named.
 Using only varying shades of red and cuts for texture, Matamoros’ representation of the soot, light and heat of a volcanic eruption is impeccable.

 Doing a similar color study in blue on a much larger scale in “Aguas Bravas,” the blending of shades and added texture beneath the paint creates a stunning impression of blurrily peering through water.
 It is an overwhelming representation the element’s power over the earth, and the individual.

 Those two pieces are Matamoros’ most impressive works at Gallery Madera because of the intense feeling conveyed through such minimalism.
-Other works where text and painted lines are incorporated do not appear to be as strong.

 View “Apophenia,” the works of Dale Witherow and Angel Matamoros, through Sept.
 27 at Gallery Madera, 2210 Court ‘A’.
 For more information, call (253) 572-1218 or visit www.Gallerymadera.com.